 You can see why the tolerance extended to illegal immigrant labor in the liberal “sanctuary” cities is so beneficial to marginal employers like “Hank.”
 First of all, “Hank” has limited organizational skills.
 Thus a cash business is highly attractive to him.
 His illegal immigrant laborers actually prefer getting cash wages since they need to keep a distance from the formal economy.
 And he doesn’t have to file any of the complicated forms and reports that he is barely able to understand.
 Even though “Hank’s” business is shot through with illegality, it is still built on trust.
 He and his employees need each other; they all benefit from his resort to off-the-books informality.

 But let us think beyond the immediate needs of a marginal contractor like “Hank” and think deeper thoughts.
 The point of the 7.65 FICA tax is to provide for retirement income.
 According to the national myth, this money is socked away by the government in a Trust Fund and paid back as retirement income.
 In fact, the politicians do not sock the money away; the Social Security Trust Fund is an accounting mirage.
-The monies collected in today’s FICA taxes is used to pay today’s payments to retirees.
+The monies collected in today’s FICA taxes are used to pay today’s payments to retirees.
 Any money left over can be spent on existing programs: that is to buy votes at the next election.